hansroh/skitai/README.rst

 If failed, exception will be raised.

-*CAUTION*: DO NOT think, your statements will be executed ordered sequencailly.
+*CAUTION*: DO NOT think your statements will be executed ordered sequencially.

 .. code:: python